-The realisation that perhaps going to a psychologist is NOT helping me after all came when I was supposed to have an appointment in August, but due to my psychologist and her child falling ill, it was postponed multiple times for three months.
+The realisation that perhaps going to a psychologist is NOT helping me, after all, came when I was supposed to have an appointment in August, but due to my psychologist and her child falling ill, it was postponed multiple times for three months.
 During this time, I implemented some good habits.
 Just because I had been feeling a bit stressed out and wanted to improve regarding the stress and as a person overall.

 I created a morning ritual.
 Every morning, after waking up, I read a book on the shitter.
-It used to be mindless browsing of my phone which was fun, but not really beneficial, albeit there is some great information on Reddit.
-I kept the action, but replaced the device.
+It used to be mindless browsing of my phone which was fun, but not beneficial, albeit there is some great information on Reddit.
+I kept the action but replaced the device.
 I now have an e-reader next to my toilet and read a chapter a day.
 It is not much, but it is enough to keep me invested in the habit.

 Next, I do yoga with the “Yoga with Adriene” YouTube channel.
 I have gotten so good, my partner commented about me not needing to look at the video at all.
 I simply follow the instructions and move along, eyes closed.
 This also ticks my physical activity box for the day.
 Again, yoga is not as challenging as running, but it is something I enjoy doing and I consider it movement, so I am satisfied with myself.
-I really liked the “Dedicate” 30-day yoga challenge, if you are interested in trying it.
+I especially liked the “Dedicate” 30-day yoga challenge, if you are interested in trying it.

 My morning ritual includes taking C- and D-vitamin.
 Another habit I am trying to implement is meditation, but this is still very much a work in progress.
-I have not find the right existing habit to tie it to.
+I have not found the right existing habit to tie it to.
 Nothing seems right, but I know I enjoy and need it, so I will find a way.

 My evening ritual is simple.
 Before going to bed, I look back at the day.
 I mark down any habits I engaged in.
 I write about what happened today.
 I allow myself to vent, to get everything out instead of holding it inside.
-If there is something weighing me down, you can probably find it in my journal.
+If something is weighing me down, you can probably find it in my journal.